Marcellus Hartley Dodge Sr.: Remington Arms Company

 Eventually, Dodge became the chairman of Remington Arms Company, taking the place of his maternal grandfather.
 The Remington Arms and Union Metallic Cartridge factories at Bridgeport, Connecticut were described as the greatest small arms and ammunition plant in the world by the editor of the New York Times in 1916.
-Cash control of the company was acquired by E. I. du Pont de Nemours Company of Wilmington, Delaware, in 1933, but Dodge remained at the head of the business.
+Cash control of the company was acquired by DuPont in 1933, but Dodge remained at the head of the business.

 Following the business tradition established by his grandfather at the time of the American Civil War, his company was the supplier of sixty-nine percent of the arms, ammunition, and munitions being used by the federal government during the Second World War.
 Secret meetings about this were held on his country estate, Hartley Farms, at his polo fields which, except for the war years, were also used from 1927 as the site of the exhibition of the Morris and Essex Dog Show held by his wife, Geraldine.
 During these meetings General Dwight D. Eisenhower and he became close friends.